-We have presented profiling blueprints as a graphical representation of a software execution for a particular version of the software.
-Although useful to identify execution bottlenecks, comparing two or more versions becomes hard as it requires an exhaustive manual check for every software entity; Focusing on differences between two versions instead of the actual values is the topic of this section.
+or more versions becomes hard as it requires an exhaustive manual check for every software entity.
+Focusing on the version differences instead of the actual values is the topic of this section.

 To compare the profiles over two software versions, we propose the behavioral evolution blueprint.
 This additional behavioral blueprint depicts the method call graph in which nodes are methods, and edges invocations.
 The height of a node is the share of the total execution time taken by the represented method.
 The width shows the number of times the method has been invoked, based on a logarithmic scale.
 The differences between methods are usually so great that a linear scale is not effective.
 Colors-or grayscale equivalents in this version-convey the difference of a metric over different software versions, and border thickness refers to changes in the source code.
 This blueprint can be used to graphically validate when a source change improves the performance of the code.
 The specification of this visualization is given in Table III.